MinaSaad47/openapi-sdk-generator-demo/README.md

     ...createProductMutation(),
     onSettled() {
       queryClient.invalidateQueries({
-        queryKey: getProductsQueryKey(), // if you we've used tanstack/query for getting the products this will actually update the cache
+        queryKey: getProductsQueryKey(), // if we've used tanstack/query for getting the products this will actually update the cache
       });
     },
   });